-Laurie Mims has extensive experience litigating complex civil and white collar criminal matters.
+Laurie Carr Mims has extensive experience litigating complex civil matters, including securities class actions and shareholder derivative actions.
 She has tried a variety of cases, including several as first chair.
-Ms. Mims has represented institutional and individual clients in a wide range of industries, including health care, biotechnology, financial services, software development, venture capital and telecommunications.
-She has successfully defended these clients from claims involving the False Claims Act, the Anti-Kickback Act, breach of contract, breach of fiduciary duty, fraud, theft of trade secrets, employment discrimination, copyright and trademark.
-She has also represented individuals in matters with the Securities and Exchange Commission and the Department of Justice, as well as numerous national law firms in professional negligence cases.
+While Ms. Mims has represented institutional and individual clients from a wide range of industries, most of her clients are in the biotechnology and venture capital fields.
+She has also handled high-stakes matters involving the False Claims Act, breach of contract, fraud, trade secret theft, and copyright infringement, and has defended individuals in DOJ investigations and prosecutions.

->

-> Ms. Mims also has an active pro bono practice, through which she has represented indigent clients in criminal trials and habeas proceedings.
+Ms. Mims also has an active pro bono practice, through which she has represented indigent clients in criminal trials and habeas proceedings.
 In 2006, she won a habeas petition on behalf of a Three-Strikes defendant who had served ten years of a twenty five years-to-life sentence.
 After the client was granted a new trial, she and partner Elliot Peters convinced a Kern County judge to dismiss one of the strikes and release the client the same day with a time-served sentence.

 On the eve of trial in Delaware federal court, we obtained a favorable settlement for the former CEO of a major healthcare company in a breach of fiduciary duty case.
 We also represented him in related insurance coverage action in Colorado federal court.